 - Summary of previous and current research (strictly limited to 2 pages)

 - A research proposal relevant to NCSA’s research portfolio (strictly limited to 1 page)

 - Arrange for three letters of recommendation.

-The deadline for applications and all letters of recommendation is February 15, 2022 for full consideration.
-Please contact Prof. Joaquin Vieira (email@example.com), with any questions.
-Please send all materials in pdf format to: Deanna Spivey (firstname.lastname@example.org).
-Please include “CAPS Fellowship” in the subject line for all communications.
+The deadline for applications and all letters of recommendation is February 15, 2023 for full consideration.
+Please contact Prof. Joaquin Vieira (firstname.lastname@example.org), with any questions.

 Any offer for this position is contingent upon the successful completion of a criminal background check process in accordance with the University of Illinois Background Check Policy.

 The University of Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity age, status as a protected veteran, or status as a qualified individual with a disability, or criminal conviction history.
 Illinois welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu).